fsfe/reuse-tool/README.md

 Ideally, you would distribute this bill of materials together with the tarfile distribution of your project.

-Make sure that, when outputting to a file, that this file ends in the `.spdx` extension.
+Make sure that, when outputting to a file, this file ends in the `.spdx` extension.
 If you do not do this, the tool will attempt to include the file itself into the bill of materials, which obviously will not work.